Zaenaria/fade-away/README.md

-# fade-away
+# Fade Away
-Fade Away is a minimalist game based on A Dark Room
+Fade Away is a minimalist text based game based on <a href="https://github.com/doublespeakgames/adarkroom">A Dark Room</a>